0xastro/Cognitive-Radio-Network/README.md

 as it comes with command line arguments option to configure the center freq, bandwidth and gain but we it always hanging and not responding as it launched on WX-GUI so we will develop our own vesion based on QT-GUI.

 ### DATA SET
-Data Set is based on extracting the features from the RF channel, where about 400 examples are produced under prescence of channel usage based on PU activity in the channel-will be updated asap-.
+Data Set is based on extracting the features from the RF channel, where about 400 examples are produced under prescence of channel usage based on PU activity in the channels.
 <p align="center">
   <img src="https://github.com/astro7x/Cognitive-Radio-Network/blob/master/pics/DATA_SET.png?raw=true"/>
 </p>